 The village is the smallest government entity in Indonesia which plays a crucial role in implementing national development.
 The existence of the village has been officially recognized by the Indonesian Government, as stated in Article 18B paragraph (2) of the 1945 Constitution (Sabardi, 2014).
 The village is recognized as a legal community unit with an original structure based on original rights that have special characteristics.
 In this context, the village reflects elements of diversity, participation, true autonomy, and democratization in community empowerment (UTama, 2017).
-This recognition emphasizes the importance of the role of the village in maintaining the uniqueness of local culture and traditions that are an integral part of the identity of the Indonesian nation.
-The village is not only seen as an administrative unit, but also as a social and cultural space where the community can actively participate in the process of sustainable and inclusive development (Andora, 2011).
+This recognition emphasizes the importance of the role of the village in maintaining the uniqueness of local culture and recipients of policies from the central government, but also active actors in determining the direction of development in accordance with the aspirations of local communities (Tahir, 2012).